estersimkova/ADAventurers_proj/index.md

 First, we showed that it is very complicated to find events occurring in the world only from quotes in newspapers, even using one of the most performant NLP (natural language processing) models available now-a-days: BERT.
 However, we can still come up with meaningful topics, such as Trump’s election in 2016, Black Lives Matter, Brexit or, very currently, COVID-19.

-Then, we can see with sentiment analysis that …
+Then, we can see with sentiment analysis that we can correlate how (positively or negatively) newspapers talk about a topic/someone with the events happening around the globe that we also found in the timelines presented above.

 Thank you very much for reading ! :)